 So much focus on so many different subjects can make career choices difficult.
 It is not as informed as it could be which leads to many students dropping out of college or changing careers.

 A gap break provides a chance to let thoughts and learning settle so a plan for the future can evolve.
 There are many fulfilling jobs out there.
 You might not know about these because the subjects in schools don’t cover them.
 Often there is little presented back in terms of the sorts of careers that are available or future employment trends.

-For example. the impact of the BBC’s Blue Planet on people view of plastic has been astounding and it might drive some to develop skills relevant to work in marine research, recycling, developing alternatives to plastics or in the oil and gas engineering industry itself.
+For example the impact of the BBC’s Blue Planet on people view of plastic has been astounding.
+It might drive some to develop skills relevant to work related to sustainability.
+Marine research, recycling, developing alternatives to plastics or in the oil and gas engineering industry itself.
 Take a look at this guide on Vista Projects about building up your skills for a job like that.